Skip to article frontmatterSkip to article content

 ➡️ FastAPI will return a validated response according to User.

-➡️ Additional fields (not defined) are automatically excluded.
+➡️ Additional fields (the ones not defined in the model) are automatically excluded.

-Useful for example to avoid exposing sensitive data.
+Useful to avoid exposing sensitive data, like e.g. passwords.

 Conclusion